cryptedx/copilot-orchestra/README.md

 **2. You review and approve the plan**

 - The `Conductor` comes back to the user with the draft of the plan.
-Immediately after presenting the synopsis, the `Conductor` will invoke the MCP plan approval tool and present an inline approval form.
-Use that inline form to choose `approve` or `request_revision` and optionally provide short feedback.
-Do NOT provide free‑text chat responses for approvals or decisions — always use the inline MCP form.
+Immediately after presenting the synopsis, the `Conductor` will invoke the MCP plan approval tool and present the MCP elicitation UI (native UI prompt).
+Use that approval prompt to choose `approve` or `request_revision` and optionally provide short feedback.
+Do NOT provide free‑text chat responses for approvals or decisions — always use the MCP elicitation UI (native UI prompt).

 **3. Implementation -> Review -> Commit Cycle - Phase 1**